bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image288.png?raw=true"
   style="width:45%"
+  title="Generate a random int"
   alt="Generate a random int." />
 <img src="./images/image289.png?raw=true"
   style="width:45%"
-  alt="Select from array using random int." />
+  title="Select from array using random int" alt="Select from array using random int." />
 </p>
 Here, now we can return the final number and we could actually use this function